AlexeyPtitsyn/programmers-news-reader/README.md

 # Programmer's news reader

 This Google Chrome extension allows user to read news feeds from sites even if they have no RSS feed.
-However, user need to be a programmer to configure source.
-Because writing of parse function is upon user.
+However, user need to be a programmer to configure source; because writing of parse function is upon user.

 Fetched news is accessible through extension pop-up window: